Toward claiming a detection of gravitational memory: Introduction

 This paper is organized as follows.
 In Sec.~\ref{Sec:MemoryTheory}, we introduce a general and physically motivated definition of a time-dependent memory model.
 More specifically, Sec.~\ref{sSec:Radiation} offers a concise but comprehensive summary of the theory of gravitational memory, while in Sec.~\ref{sSec:DefMemModel} we identify the characteristic definition of the memory rise that provides a clear theoretical link between the measured time-dependent signal and the defining property of gravitational memory as a permanent offset in the asymptotic spacetime metric.
 We present the full analytic expression in a spin-weighted spherical-harmonic expansion and discuss the intrinsic limitations of the theoretical framework in uniquely defining a memory rise.
 Section~\ref{sSec:Practical Approximation} applies this definition to the specific case of nonlinear memory from binary black hole mergers and discusses the nature of different gravitational memory models.
 Furthermore, we analyze the memory model for quasi-circular binary black holes in both the time and frequency domains.
 This discussion goes beyond the standard use of BMS balance laws and clarifies the regime in which approximations based on the null part of the flux-balance laws are valid.
 In Sec.~\ref{Sec:claim of detection with LISA}, we specialize to the response of the LISA detector to gravitational radiation including a memory contribution.
 In Sec.~\ref{sSec:CharacteristicProperties}, we discuss key properties of the LISA detector that are relevant for understanding the behavior of the memory response and address common misconceptions.
-In particular, we demonstrate that residual oscillatory components in a memory model can significantly compromise the memory response and lead to biased estimates of the associated SNR.
-Finally, in Sec.~\ref{sSec:BayesFactor}, we present a robust Bayes factor analysis for a claim of detection of gravitational memory with LISA, summarizing the main results of the Bayesian analysis carried out in the companion paper~\cite{Cogez:2025memoryLISA}.
+In particular, we demonstrate that residual oscillatory components in a memory model can significantly compromise the memory response and lead to biased estimates of the associated SNR.\footnote{In particular, if one identifies memory directly with the full null part of the balance laws or with unaveraged flux-based constructions, the resulting signal can retain small oscillatory contributions at merger and ringdown frequencies, which may artificially enhance detectability estimates without being uniquely tied to the final memory offset.} Finally, in Sec.~\ref{sSec:BayesFactor}, we present a robust Bayes factor analysis for a claim of detection of gravitational memory with LISA, summarizing the main results of the Bayesian analysis carried out in the companion paper~\cite{Cogez:2025memoryLISA}.
 We emphasize the implications of the memory model developed in this work for hypothesis testing and claims of detection and provide updated forecasts for memory detectability.